docksal/docksal/docs/custom-commands.md

-# DSH custom commands
+# Fin custom commands

-Extending DSH with your custom commands is supported in DSH 1.17 and higher.
+It is possible to extend fin with custom commands (per project).

 1. Create a custom command